MicrosoftDocs/win32/desktop-src/SecCrypto/dss-version-3-public-key-blobs.md

 ---
-Description: DSS version 3 Public Key BLOBs of type PUBLICKEYBLOB are used to export and import information about a DH public key. ms.assetid: 9aac1d61-8b61-4f0f-b037-afe4a60302de
+description: DSS version 3 Public Key BLOBs of type PUBLICKEYBLOB are used to export and import information about a DH public key. ms.assetid: 9aac1d61-8b61-4f0f-b037-afe4a60302de
 title: DSS Version 3 Public Key BLOBs ms.topic: article